January 2026

 Yoga Vidya summer

-If you’re joining the Certificate of Yoga Studies or simply wanting to open up the Yoga Vidya world then we highly recommend that you start with these 2 subjects over summer.
+If you’re joining the Certificate of Yoga Studies or simply wanting to open up the Yoga Vidya world then we highly recommend that you start with these two subjects over summer.

 T-Ph01.
 Iyengar and Patanjali.
 This subject considers Iyengar’s relationship to classical Yoga as outlined in Patanjali’s Yoga Sutras.
 It is in 8 parts and is a wonderful introduction to Yoga Vidya content.
 T-Ph01 lays out the basis for Iyengar Yoga